abcnorio/nspawn-aiml/Readme.md

 > This tutorial is no guarantee to be malware free, but it makes it alittle bit harder to be infected, and with a container it is harder to infect your whole system, get data, etc. and do damage in general.

 > [!IMPORTANT]
 > Make a backup of the container before starting with anything, and store it on a different device independent from the host.
-> In case of infection, just wipe the container, boot from external live system, and scan your host as well thoroughly.
-> Check the host carefully, and only then restart with the backup of the container
-> Store the AI/ML models outside of the host as well as a backup
+In case of infection, just wipe the container, boot from external live system, and scan your host as well thoroughly.
+Check the host carefully, and only then restart with the backup of the container.
+Store the AI/ML models outside of the host and perform another backup of it.

 ### Notes about browsers